11 Problems Centering Clay and Easy Ways to Fix Them

 Here are two ways to avoid air pockets

-- First is to make sure you wedged correctly.
+- First is to make sure you are wedged correctly.
 If you don’t, you can actually put air pockets in your clay instead of taking them out.

 - The second is to make sure the clay you put on the wheel is rounded and not flat on the bottom.
 If it’s flat, your chance of getting air stuck between the wheel and clay goes way up.